Submitted by Karen Wise.

 O Give me the fair one in country of city

-Whose home and its duties are lean to her heart
+Whose home and its duties are lean to her

 Who cheerfully warbles some musical ditty